shaunmcglinchey/tweetpipe-flink-analyser/README.md

 ==============
 Java Flink application with Twitter hosepipe integration.
 Functionality - WIP.

 This application forms an alternative Flink-based analysis tier for the TweetPipe Data Pipeline (see other repositories).
+Once started the application will connect to the Twitter stream, mapping each raw JSON tweet to a Tweet object via the Flink mapping interface, and finally printing out those tweets.
+Functionality is a WIP.

 Technologies used
 --------------